michaelbergin/nano-hackathon/my-site/instructions.md

 - Generate button: Posts the current composite to `/api/nano-banana` with a prompt.
 - Prompt input: A shadcn `Input` labeled "Prompt" allows changing the text sent to generation.
 Default placeholder is `banana-fy` and initial value is `banana-fy`.
 - Result: The returned image URL is added as a topmost image layer with a yellow "banana" badge.
 Image layers are persisted in the same `layers` array with `{ type: "image", imageSrc, banana }`.

+#### Banana AI Loading Overlay — NEW

+- Behavior: While generation is in progress, a full-viewport loading overlay displays a radial array of spinning bananas orbiting a pulsing center banana.
+- Trigger: Overlay shows when `isGenerating === true` inside `CanvasBoardControls` (driven by `onGenerateBanana()` in `CanvasBoard.tsx`).
+- Implementation:
+  - Rendered via a portal to `document.body` with `z-[9999]` to avoid stacking context issues.
+  - Positioning (`translate(-50%, -50%)`) is separated from rotation by nesting an inner element with `animate-spin`, ensuring transforms do not conflict.
+  - Smooth staggered animation: 12 bananas, 0.1s delay increments, 2s duration, ease-in-out, infinite.
+- Files:
+  - `src/components/CanvasBoard.tsx` (sets `isGenerating` around the async call)
+  - `src/components/CanvasBoardControls.tsx` (renders overlay when `state.isGenerating`)

 ### Canvas Controls Extraction (CanvasBoardControls) ✅ COMPLETED